PSSRA/pssra.github.io/content/join/bylaws.md

 This subsection applies to leadership roles filled by appointment by an approval vote of the combined CCC and CRC.

-Any member in a leadership position appointed by the Chapter Central Committee and Chapter Representative Committee (including interim Officers of the CCC) may be removed from their position for dereliction of duty, misconduct, or loss of eligibility.
+Any member or local comrade in a leadership position appointed by the Chapter Central Committee and Chapter Representative Committee (including interim Officers of the CCC) may be removed from their position for dereliction of duty, misconduct, or loss of eligibility.
 This removal shall be effective immediately upon majority approval of the remainder of the combined CCC and CRC.

 # ARTICLE FIVE: MEETINGS {#5}

 ## SECTION ONE: GENERAL MEETINGS {#5-1}

-Meetings will be held as often as the membership and/or CCC feel is reasonable, with an effort to hold at least one meeting per quarter.
+Meetings will be held as often as the CCC and/or Chapter members and local comrades feel is reasonable, with an effort to hold at least one meeting per quarter.
 Times of meetings will be publicized via any methods the Chapter has at its disposal, but locations may be kept private by leadership from non-members in interests of Chapter safety and orderly conduct.

 The Liaison shall publish the proposed agenda of the Chapter meeting on internal Chapter communications platforms not later than 72 hours prior to the general meeting.

 ## SECTION TWO: EVENT PLANNING {#5-2}

 For each Chapter Event, there shall be one Event Organizer.
 There shall not be Events without Event Organizers.
-Event Organizers shall be members willing to take on the responsibility of managing logistics, communication, coordination and safety for the Event.
+Event Organizers shall be members or local comrades willing to take on the responsibility of managing logistics, communication, coordination and safety for the Event.
 The Event Organizer shall also be responsible for concluding the event.

 The Event Organizer may appoint volunteers for event roles as needed, e.g. greeter, instructor, medic, etc.